On spectral simplicity of the Hodge Laplacian and Curl Operator along paths of metrics: Introduction and Statement of Results

-Here the condition SAH$2$ derives from the ''strong Arnold hypothesis'' introduced by de Verdière in \cite{Verdière1988} and is essentially the transversality condition needed in order to conclude that we find the local defining functions mentioned above.
+Here the condition SAH$2$ derives from the ``strong Arnold hypothesis'' introduced by de Verdière in \cite{Verdière1988} and is essentially the transversality condition needed in order to conclude that we find the local defining functions mentioned above.
 This will be made precise in section \ref{subsection:the genericity result}, definition \ref{def: SAH2}.
 This approach is chosen since it would be unclear how to use the Uhlenbeck and Enciso and Peralta-Salas method in order to prove Theorem \ref{theorem:main}.
 Apart from that, however, it gives us stronger statements than we would get by using the former ideas.
 In particular, the de Verdière-Teytel method allows one to actually determine the (meagre) codimension of the set of Riemannian metric for which some family of geometric operators has eigenvalues of a given multiplicity, and not just prove that it is meagre.
 Further, Uhlenbeck's method is only powerful enough to prove that generic $1$-parameter families $g_t$ of Riemannian metrics connecting metrics $g_0$ and $g_1$ with simple spectrum have simple spectrum for all $t$, but no such restrictions on $g_0$ and $g_1$ exist if one uses Theorem \ref{theorem: meagre codimension criterion}.

-We wish to remark that while the Beltrami operator is defined on $k$ forms on manifolds of dimension $2k+1$, it is not true that the results presented here readily generalize to higher odd dimensions.
-Indeed it was proven by Gier and Hislop \cite{GierHislop2016} that the Beltrami operator in dimension $5$ has generically simple spectrum, but because of the skew symmetry of this operator in dimension $4k+1$, this implies that its square, the Hodge Laplacian restricted to the coclosed $2$-forms in dimension $5$, generically has $2$-dimensional eigenspaces.
-The authors of \cite{GierHislop2016} conjecture that the coclosed spectrum of the Hodge Laplacian on $k$ forms in dimension $2k+1$ is generically $2$ dimensional when $k$ is even and generically $1$ dimensional when $k$ is odd.
-Even if one aims to prove the generic simplicity of the spectrum of the Beltrami operator in higher dimensions using the techniques presented here one will have to verify the SAH$2$-condition in a different way as we really do use the fact that the Beltrami operator in dimension $3$ is defined on $1$-forms.
+We wish to remark that while the curl operator is defined on $k$ forms on manifolds of dimension $2k+1$, it is not true that the results presented here readily generalize to higher odd dimensions.
+Indeed it was proven by Gier and Hislop \cite{GierHislop2016} that the curl operator in dimension $5$ has generically simple spectrum, but because of the skew symmetry of this operator in dimension $4k+1$, this implies that its square, the Hodge Laplacian restricted to the coexact $2$-forms in dimension $5$, generically has $2$-dimensional eigenspaces.
+The authors of \cite{GierHislop2016} conjecture that the coexact spectrum of the Hodge Laplacian on $k$ forms in dimension $2k+1$ is generically $2$ dimensional when $k$ is even and generically $1$ dimensional when $k$ is odd.
+Even if one aims to prove the generic simplicity of the spectrum of the curl operator in higher dimensions using the techniques presented here one will have to verify the SAH$2$-condition in a different way as we really do use the fact that the curl operator in dimension $3$ is defined on $1$-forms.